 Kenya has tremendous topographical diversity, including glaciated mountains with snow-capped peaks, the Rift Valley with its scarps and volcanoes, ancient granitic mountains, flat desert landscapes, coral reefs and islets.
 However, the basic configuration is simple.
 Coastal plains give way to an inland plateau that rises gradually to the central highlands, the result of relatively recent volcanic activity associated with the formation of the rift valley.
 To the west, the land drops again to the Nyanza plateau surrounding Lake Victoria’s Kenyan sector.
 The coastline is broken and composed of beaches, coral cliffs and reefs, creeks and numerous offshore coral islands.

 About Kenya Country- The narrow coastal plain lies on sedimentary rocks, with some igneous intrusions such as Dzombo and Mrima.
 Beyond low rolling hills lies the Nyika plateau, mainly on sedimentary rocks.
-This is mostly a thorn-bush plain with seasonal drainage lines, and a few isolated rocky hills.
-This landscape covers almost the entire north-eastern sector of the country, on a very gradually sloping plain.
-The Great Rift Valley, with its associated escarpments and mountains, is a significant feature.
+This is mostly a thorn-bush plain with seasonal drainage lines and a few isolated rocky hills.
+This landscape covers almost the entire northeastern sector of the country, on a very gradually sloping plain.
+The Great Rift Valley is a significant feature with its associated escarpments and mountains.
 It runs the country’s length from Lake Turkana in the north to Lake Natron on the southern border with Tanzania.
 The central portion of the rift is raised, with the Aberdare Mountains and Mount Kenya to the east and the Mau Escarpment and Cherangani Hills to the west.
 The northern and southernmost sectors of the rift are the region west of the central highlands characterized by Precambrian metamorphic rocks.
 Mount Elgon, an old, eroded volcano, intrudes through the ancient shield on the Uganda border.

 About Kenya Country– All Kenya’s significant rivers drain from the central highlands, divided by the rift into those flowing westwards into Lake Victoria and those flowing eastwards towards the Indian Ocean.